 - Doing any kind of home, garage, or deck construction

 What happens when you call 811?

-You'll be automatically connected to the call center and asked to provide some basic information about your digging project.
+You'll be automatically connected to the One-call center and asked to provide some basic information about your digging project.

-The call center will then provide the information to the utility companies, who will send representatives to mark the locations of underground lines in the immediate vicinity of your planned work location.
+The One-call center will then provide the information to the utility companies, who will send representatives to mark the locations of underground lines in the immediate vicinity of your planned work location.

 You can expect any mark outs to be done within three business days—do NOT begin digging before this time has elapsed.
 If the site does not have underground utilities, you will be notified.